Margate, Florida

 Margate is a city in Broward County, Florida, United States.
 The city of Margate is part of the Miami metropolitan area.
 As of the 2020 census, the city had a population of 58,712.

 History

 Margate was founded in the 1950s, when much of it was still either part of the Everglades or farmland.
 It became a town in 1955, when land development became prominent due to an influx of people moving to Margate.
 In 1961, it was officially incorporated as a city.
 The name Margate is a portmanteau of the first three letters of the founder's last name, Jack Marqusee, and the first four letters of gateway, since it was considered a "gateway" to western Broward County.
 The city has a waterpark called Calypso Cove and a golf course, Oriole Golf and Tennis Club.

 Geography

-Margate is located at ., and it is seven and one-half miles from the Atlantic Ocean.
+Margate is located seven and one-half miles from the Atlantic Ocean.

 According to the United States Census Bureau, the city has a total area of 8.98 sqmi, of which 8.81 sqmi is land and 0.17 sqmi is water (1.89%).